paritytech/releng-scripts/README.md

 See the [Tools wiki page](https://github.com/paritytech/releng-scripts/wiki/Tools#TOC) for information on the functionality provided through this repository.

+# rs

+The commands offerered by `rs` can be access via script, GHS, Docker, etc..
+Those use case are described in the documentation.

+The following chapters explain what those commands **are** and how to use them.

+# `rs version`

+Get the version:

+    docker run --rm -it paritytech/releng-scripts version

+output:

+    0.0.1

+# `rs upload`

+Uplooad an artifact.

+# `rs download`

+Download an artifact.

+# `rs delete`

+Delete an artifact.

 # Reserving crates

 1. Go to <https://github.com/paritytech/releng-scripts/actions/workflows/reserve-crate.yml>